 A rich, complex sauce adds Mediterranean flavor to simple and healthy baked fish.
-Mediterranean Fish paired with Lemony Orzo and a simple salad or steamed vegetable, is quick enough for a weeknight, yet elegant enough for a special occasion!
+Baked Mediterranean Fish Fillets with Lemony Orzo and a simple salad or steamed vegetable, is quick enough for a weeknight, yet elegant enough for a special occasion!

 Imitation is the sincerest form of flattery.